Dynamics-Based Algorithm-Level Privacy Preservation for Push-Sum Average Consensus: Preliminaries

-\begin{definition} The algorithm is said to be elegant in terms of privacy preservation, if $\mathbf{D}\left( \mathcal{S}_{0}^{i} \right) =\infty$ or $\mathbf{D}\left( \mathcal{S}_0 \right) = \infty$ for any information sequence $\mathcal{I}_h\left( 0:k' \right)$ or $\mathcal{I}_e\left( 0:k' \right)$, $k'\in \mathbb{N}$, respectively. \end{definition}
+\begin{definition} The algorithm is said to be elegant in terms of privacy preservation, if $\mathbf{D}( \mathcal{S}_{0}^{i} ) =\infty$ or $\mathbf{D}( \mathcal{S}_0 ) = \infty$ for any information sequence $\mathcal{I}_h( 0:k' )$ or $\mathcal{I}_e( 0:k' )$, $k'\in \mathbb{N}$, respectively. \end{definition}

-The privacy notion in Definition 3 is similar to the one in $l$-diversity \cite{Machanavajjhala2007}, in which the diversity of any privacy information is measured by the amount of different estimates for the information.
-Greater diversity means greater uncertainty about privacy information.
-In our setting, the privacy information is the initial value $x_{i}^{0}$ (resp. $\mathbf{x}\left( 0 \right)$), whose diversity is measured by the diameter $\mathbf{D}\left( \mathcal{S}_{0}^{i} \right)$ (resp. $\mathbf{D}\left( \mathcal{S}_0 \right)$).
+The privacy concept outlined in Definition 4 shares similarities with the uncertainty-based privacy concept presented in \cite{Lu2020}, which derives inspiration from the $l$-diversity principle \cite{Machanavajjhala2007}.
+Within the $l$-diversity framework, the variety of any private information is gauged by the number of disparate estimates produced for the information.
+The higher this diversity, the more ambiguous the associated private information becomes.
+In our setting, the privacy information is the initial value $x_{i}^{0}$ (resp. $\mathbf{x}( 0 )$), whose diversity is measured by the diameter $\mathbf{D}( \mathcal{S}_{0}^{i} )$ (resp. $\mathbf{D}( \mathcal{S}_0 )$).
 Larger diameters imply greater uncertainty in the estimation of the initial values.

-\begin{remark} Note that Definition 3 indicates that attackers cannot uniquely determine an exact value or even a valuable range of $x_{i}^{0}$, and hence is more stringent than the notion defined in \cite{Liu2005,Han2009,Cao2013}, which only considers the privacy information not to be exactly inferred. \end{remark}
+\begin{remark} Note that Definition 4 indicates that attackers cannot uniquely determine an exact value or even a valuable range of $x_{i}^{0}$, and hence is more stringent than the notion defined in \cite{Manitara2013,Liu2005,Han2009,Cao2013}, which only considers the privacy information not to be exactly inferred. \end{remark}